Macbucheron1/Devops-Template/README.md

 > [!TIP]
 > We could have created a separeted job for the Windows runner and use a docker container with Redis to make it work.
 But we have decided to keep it simple for this project.

-_For the next parts we also jobs for the different Node.js version_
+_For the next parts we also added jobs for the different Node.js version_

 #### Choice justification